MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ### Delta log

 The delta log folder contains a list of JSON files that were made available in OneLake.
-Every time you ingest new data into a table with OneLake availability enabled, a new JSON file is created in the delta log.
+When you ingest new data into a table that has OneLake availability enabled, a new JSON file is created in the delta log.

-1. To view the JSON files, select **_delta_log**.
+1. To view the JSON files, select the **_delta_log** folder.
 1. Select a JSON file to view the table metadata and schema.
 The editor that opens is in read-only format.

 #### Parquet